 Transferred to Marine Corps Air Station, El Toro, Calif., in July 1976, he assumed duties as Commanding Officer of Marine Aircraft Group 16, and later Chief of Staff of the 3d Marine Aircraft Wing in August 1977.
 While serving in this capacity, he was selected in February 1978 for promotion to brigadier general.
 He was advanced to that rank on May 2, 1978 and assumed duty as Assistant Wing Commander, 2d Marine Aircraft Wing at Cherry Point, in June 1978.
 From Oct.
 19, 1978 until Oct.
 22, 1979.
 General Corliss was assigned additional duty as Commanding General, 4th Marine Amphibious Brigade.
 In January 1980, he was assigned duty as Commander, Marine Corps Air Bases, Eastern Area/Commanding General, Marine Corps Air Station, Cherry Point.
 He was advanced to major general on March 30, 1981, and was assigned as Commanding General, 4th Marine Aircraft Wing, New Orleans, La., on June 4, 1981.
 On June 8, 1983, he was assigned duty as the Director of Plans Division/Assistant Deputy Chief of Staff for Plans, Policies and Operations, Headquarters Marine Corps.
 He served in this capacity until his retirement on July 1, 1985.

-General Corliss’ medals and decorations include the Silver Star Medal, Legion of Merit, the Distinguished Flying Cross, 27 Air Medals, the Navy Commendation Medal with Combat “V”, Presidential Unit Citation, and the Vietnam Cross of Gallantry with silver star.
+General Corliss’ medals and decorations include the Silver Star, Legion of Merit, Distinguished Flying Cross, 27 Strike/Flight Air Medals, Navy Commendation Medal with Combat “V”, Presidential Unit Citation, and the Vietnam Cross of Gallantry with Silver Star.